nus-CS3219/DockerHandsOnTutorial/docs/Tutorial2.md

     - `-p [host port]:[container port]`: Map a host port to a container port.
     - `-v [host directory]:[container directory]`: Mount a volume.
   - Example: `docker run -d --name my-app -p 3000:3000 my-node-app`
-  - Explanation: This command runs my-node-app in detached mode, names it my-app, and maps port 3000 on the host to port 3000 on the container.
+  - Explanation: This command runs the `my-node-app` image in detached mode, names it `my-app`, and maps port 3000 on the host to port 3000 on the container.

 - `docker ps`